Central Otago: Climate

-Central Otago is a land of extremes: it is the coldest, driest part of New Zealand.
+Central Otago is the coldest, driest part of New Zealand.
 The seasons are sharply defined: summers are hot and low in humidity; winter mornings are often misty, the days cloudless and windless and the nights freezing.
 Alexandra, for example, has the lowest average annual rainfall (340 mm) recorded anywhere in New Zealand, is the least windy and has 148 frosts annually (only Lake Tekapo, with 149, has more).
 Ophir, 27 km away, holds the record for the lowest air temperature recorded – −21.6 C in mid-1995 – but it also held the highest reading (35.2 C in 1959) until 42.4 C was recorded at Rangiora, in Canterbury in 1973.

-Spring warms the soil and fruit tree blossom dominates the district’s orchard areas.
+Spring warms the soil and fruit tree blossom dominates the district's orchard areas.
 Temperatures range from −3 to 20 C with 10 frosts a month.
 Average rainfall is 28 mm a month and sunshine 206 hours per month.

 In summer, daylight lasts as long as 10 P.M..
 Temperatures range from 10 to 30 C on several days.
 Rainfall averages 38 mm a month and sunshine 227 hours per month.

 Autumn is brilliant as the extensive orchards and poplar shelterbelts turn red, yellow and gold.
 Temperatures range from −3 to 24 C. Rainfall averages 30 mm a month with 11 frosts monthly and 150 hours of sunshine.

 Winter brings a temperature range of −6 to 15 C, and average monthly rainfall of 15 mm, 25 days with frosts and 107 hours of sunshine per month during the short days.

 "Central"

 The colloquial name for Central Otago is simply "Central".
-Residents from the surrounding regions may not talk about being in Central Otago or going to Central Otago - instead referring to being or going "up Central" (this usage is mainly limited to residents of Canterbury, Otago and Southland).
+Residents from the surrounding regions may not talk about being in Central Otago or going to Central Otago – instead referring to being or going "up Central" (this usage is mainly limited to residents of Canterbury, Otago and Southland).
 The former Otago Central Railway, which ran through most of the major towns of Central Otago, was also referred to as 'the Central'.

-Areas around the area governed by the Central Otago District Council area are also often simply known as Central, such as Arrowtown, Queenstown and Wanaka.
+Areas around the area governed by the Central Otago District Council area are also often simply known as Central, such as Arrowtown, Queenstown and Wānaka.